Para-Lang/para-compiler/docs/source/installation.rst

 --------------------------

 The compiled binaries folder should contain a ``/bin`` folder.
-That folder is the wanted item to be added to the path, as it contains the executable ``parac``
+That folder is the wanted item to be added to the path, as it contains the executable ``parac``.

 Unix (Linux+MacOS)
 ^^^^^^^^^^^^^^^^^^